 The best fertilizer for tomatoes in pots is a well-balanced, water-soluble fertilizer that contains nitrogen, phosphorus, and potassium.
 Before we list our 5 best tomato fertilizers for containers, you need to know the types of fertilizers available for growing tomatoes.

-5 Best Tomato Fertilizers for Containers
+- 5 Best Tomato Fertilizer for Containers

 What Type of Fertilizer Does a Tomato Plant Need?